 What Then Is Prayer Walking?

 Prayer walking is simply a new way of seeing exercise.
 Personally, I feel like walking is one of the best exercises out there for health and fitness.
 One can grow old and continue to exercise and pray simultaneously.
 Many other sports fall by the wayside with age due to their intensity and propensity for injury.
-Still, it is simply an ordinary anthropological movement that can turn into human exercise with little or no forethought with walking.
+Still, walking is simply an ordinary anthropological movement that can turn into human exercise with little or no forethought.

 So Prayer Walking is walking while praying.